pekelund-dev/codex-test/README.md

 - `core` – Shared storage services and configuration reused by both the web and function modules.
 - `web` – Spring MVC application with security, Firestore integration, templates, and static assets.
-- `function` – Cloud Function implementation that processes receipts with Gemini and persists the output.
+- `function` – Cloud Run receipt processor that extracts receipts with Gemini and persists the output.

 ## License